EduardoPires/EquinoxProject/README.md

 If you liked the project or if Equinox helped you, please give a star ;)

 ## How to use:
-- You will need the latest Visual Studio 2017 and the latest .NET Core SDK.
+- You will need the latest Visual Studio 2019 and the latest .NET Core SDK.
-- **Please check if you have installed the same runtime version (SDK) described in global.json**
+- ***Please check if you have installed the same runtime version (SDK) described in global.json***
 - The latest SDK and tools can be downloaded from https://dot.net/core.

 Also you can run the Equinox Project in Visual Studio Code (Windows, Linux or MacOS).